 What if not everybody in the family eats the same?

 If you and the other members of your household eat differently, fear not!
 Meal prep can still be beneficial, especially if you make meals that are versatile with swappable ingredients – that way they can serve family members who are on WW and those who aren’t, or those who are vegetarian or lactose intolerant and those who aren’t.

 For Atzori, themed meals are a great solution.

-“This is a great way to get the family excited about the meals for the week ahead, whether they are on the Green, Blue or Purple plan or not a member at all,” she says
+“This is a great way to get the family excited about the meals for the week ahead" she says

 Some of her favourites include Mediterranean pizzas and frittatas, which are completely customizable; Tex-Mex bowls that can have all sorts of ingredients swapped in and out; chili, which you can make chock-full of veggies; and wraps, which can be made with lettuce or tortillas depending on preference.
 Deconstructed meals are another way to serve multiple dietary needs, with things like deconstructed burger salads and burritos.